ItsMe-RiiK/Nabdhu/README.md

 - **Process Management**: View all running processes with their CPU & Memory usage.
 Sort them instantly by Name or CPU usage by tapping the `[f]` keybind.
 - **Interactive Performance Graphs**:
-  - Beautiful real-time line charts drawn natively in the terminal.
+  - Real-time line charts drawn natively in the terminal.
   - Monitors global CPU utilization across all cores.
   - Detailed Memory and Disk usage panes.
   - Live Network monitoring with Upload and Download speeds.